 Our dedicated team of experienced teachers and support staff, work collaboratively to ensure the best possible learning environment, programmes and outcomes for our students.

 Our Board of Trustees has a commitment to providing opportunities for ongoing Professional Development for staff

 Tena koutou katoa.
-Over the past 16 years I have been fortunate to be part of Catholic education within Wellington.
+Over the past 19 years I have been fortunate to be part of Catholic education within Wellington.
 Firstly as a staff member at St Francis Xavier, Tawa, then as Deputy Principal at Holy Cross, Miramar.
 I have had extensive experience leading e-learning development within education over this time.
 In July 2015 I was delighted to be appointed as Principal of Cardinal McKeefry School.
 As a product of a small country school in Timaru, I know the value in growing up in an environment that allows all students to take up leadership opportunities.
 It is a privileged to be a member of the CMcK staff who offer excellent academic education that is tailored to the individual.
-I am currently working towards a Masters in Education at Victoria University and can often be found exploring educational issues with my professional learning network on twitter.
+I have recently completed a Master of Education specialising in educational leadership and curriculum design.

 Estelle Henrys – Library Manager/ Teacher Aide